C4ptainCrunch/thesis/source/index.rst

 Other games in this category are for example Chess, Go, Checkers or even Tic-tac-toe and Connect Four.
-Sequential perfect information games are particularly interesting in computer science and artificial intelligence as they are easy to simulate.
+Sequential perfect information games are particularly interesting in computer science and artificial intelligence because they are easy to simulate.